 - What emotional jobs are you helping your customer get done? (e.g. esthetics, feel good, security, …)

 - What basic needs are you helping your customer satisfy? (e.g. communication, sex, …)

-Well this was a trick.
-Actually you should not ask yourself above questions.
-You should ask the customer discovery questions and really find out why they hire your products and services.
-With your new insights you will be able to create content that will truly make your customers successful.
+Well, this was a trick.
+You should not ask yourself the above questions.
+You should ask the customer discovery questions and find out why they hire your products and services.
+With your new insights, you will be able to create content that will indeed make your customers successful.

 Inspiration – Brilliant Content

 Check out the following great examples of how other organizations created content to convert their customers to fans and promoters.

 - Hubspot Academy – academy.hubspot.com

 - Hubspot Marketing Library – library.hubspot.com

 Growth is not just about acquisition and sales.
 Just as important, if not more important, is to convert customers into fans.
 The three steps explained above give you the basic set of ideas and a path to move into an elevated state.